thebitcave/sprite-importer-for-unity3d/README.md

 #### By Marco Secchi (c) 2015
 http://marcosecchi.it

-_Note: this project is no longer maintained.
+_Note: this project was originally published on the Asset Store, but it is no longer maintained.
 It supports Unity3D up to version 5.5_

 _TBC Sprite Importer_ is a tool for Unity I developed to keep 2D Sprites and UI elements organized during the import phase.